SadilKhan/SadilKhan/README.md

 <br />
 <br />

 Hi, I'm Mohammad Sadil Khan, an aspiring AI researcher from India, currently, I'm pursuing my Masters in [Machine Learning and Data Mining](https://mldm.univ-st-etienne.fr/) from [University Jean Monnet](https://www.univ-st-etienne.fr/fr/index.html), Saint Etienne, France and I will join Geoloc Lab in Universite Gustave Eiffel in Nantes for my Research Internship in Summer 2021.
+My research interest is in Computer Vision, Deep Learning, Statistical Learning Theory and Interpretable Machine Learning.
 Besides programming and books, I enjoy playing guitar and travelling.
 I am into Nature Photography and Candid shots and someday I will create my own website where I will share awesome photos from all around the world.
 Stay Tuned.

 **Talking about Personal Stuffs:**